john0312/Hitcon-Agent/web/README.md

 # Install dependencies
 $ npm install

+$ vim build/webpack.dev.conf.js
+    module.exports = {
+        //...
+        devServer: {
+            // this achieves the same effect as the first example
+            // with the bonus of not having to update your config
+            // if new subdomains need to access the dev server
+            allowedHosts: [
+            '.host.com',
+            'host2.com'
+            ]
+        }
+    };
-# Serve with hot reload at localhost:8080
+# Serve with hot reload at localhost:8081
 $ npm run dev
 ```